 This figure is quite impressive because it is below the 35% recorded by retail giants Amazon Inc. In addition, the 31.5% Bitcoin HV rate is also below the 52% recorded by Netflix and mining chip producer, Nvidia Corp (40%).

 Next target for bitcoin stability would be tech giants Apple incorporated whose stock posted a 29.3% HV during the same period.
-See chart below.
+See the chart below.

 Bitcoin Low Historical Volatility: Too Early or Ready To Go?